mirror/boost/boost/libs/parameter/doc/index.rst

 parameter: a bundle of references to the arguments that the caller passes to the algorithm, tagged with their keywords.
 To extract each parameter, just pass its keyword object to the
-|ArgumentPack|\ 's index operator.
-We'll add some
+|ArgumentPack|\ 's subscript operator.
+Just to get a feel for how
-temporary code to print the arguments, just to get a feel for how it works:
+things work, let's add some temporary code to print the arguments:

 .. parsed-literal::